If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

-“Damn it!” the older man screams waking me from the darkness.
+“Damn it!” the older man screamed waking me from the darkness.
 “The board is terminating her life support!
 We can’t keep her in stasis much longer.
 We only have supplies for…”

-“Please, I will take care of her myself.” the younger girl pleads.
+“Please, I will take care of her myself.” the younger girl begged.

-“Well, I will take responsibility with the board.
-They will not like this idea at all.” the man says.
+There is a long pause.
+“If you are so insistent on this, then we will make this attempt.
+They will charge you with taking care of her and I will take responsibility with the board.
+They will not like this idea at all.” the Hellibor explained.
 “We don’t wake her from her coma yet, however, we first prepare a place for her.
 We will ask the board for permission after.”

-I try to scream, “Wake me up!” but sadly either I never did, or they ignored me.
+I tried so hard to scream, “Wake me up now!” but sadly either I never did, or they ignored me.